London tightens curbs amid coronavirus new variant fears | DW | 14.12.2020

 England's capital city London and surrounding areas will be placed under the UK's highest level of coronavirus restrictions later this week, Britain's Health Secretary Matt Hancock announced on Monday.

-The tougher measures will be introduced in a bid to curb "very sharp, exponential rises" in daily cases and hospital admissions, Hancock said on Monday.
+The tougher measures will be introduced in a bid to curb "very sharp, exponential rises" in daily cases and hospital admissions, Hancock said.

-Scientists have identified a "new variant" of the virus in the south of England that may be causing infections to spread faster, Hancock said.
+Scientists have identified a "new variant" of the virus in the south of England that may be causing infections to spread faster, the minister explained.

 On Friday, the "R number" — indicating how many other people someone with the virus will infect — was between 0.9 and 1.1 for London, according to the government's website.